xwmx/nb/README.md

 nb example:history
 ```

-You can similarly set the notebook name as a modifier to the id, filename, or
+The notebook name can also be used as a modifier to the id, filename, or
 title:

 ```bash